tugcekonuklar/idealo-robot-application/README.md

 In this project you will give some commands to the mini robot and it will move the position which you want to send.

+Robot starting position is always is {0,0} EAST.

 ![Screenshot](./robot-client/home-page.png)

 After you write your commands robot will move the final position on the grid by using `position-service` as backend service. `position-service` provides required information for robot position according to the commands.